 Jacinta’s Alzheimer’s makes everyday tasks an uphill battle, so how can design improve her situation and make a fundamental difference to her quality of life?
 Much of our work is about creating for a mass-market, so to design a completely bespoke chair for one individual was a refreshing and rewarding challenge.
 Our work was featured on the ‘Big Life Fix’ TV series where leading inventors create ingenious and life-changing solutions for people in need.
-Concept created by Accenture’s The Dock.
-Designed in collaboration with Design Partners and Amazon.
+Concept created by Lorna Ross and Accenture’s The Dock, designed in collaboration with Design Partners and Amazon.

 Jacinta is Mum to three grown-up children and a proud Granny to six grandchildren.
 Diagnosed with Alzheimer’s disease, Jacinta has problems with visual processing.
 She can no longer read, comprehend numbers or tell the time from a clock anymore.
 When Jacinta retired her aim was to spend her days reading in the comfort of her home.
 Her condition took that away from her.
 Could the sensitive integration of technology allow her to listen to books, radio and music with ease and comfort?